-The COBRA manual scanner combined with OmniScan MX2 flaw detector and a 16:64 module is used to perform circumferential weld inspection on small-diameter pipes.
-The COBRA can hold two PA probes to inspect pipes with OD ranging from 0.84 to 4.5 in.
+The COBRA™ manual scanner, combined with the OmniScan® PA flaw detector, is used to perform circumferential weld inspections on small-diameter pipes.
+The COBRA holds up to two PA probes for inspections on pipes with outside diameters ranging from 0.84 in. to 4.5 in.

 1. What is the minimum wall thickness that can be inspected with the COBRA on the smallest diameter pipe size?

 We can't give an exact number for the wall thickness.
 It is too closely related to the defects, material type, noise in the material, and the operator's ability.
 The customers need to make their own tests because we cannot guarantee the performance for their specific applications.
 Small diameters lose a lot of power on each skip and thin wall pipe required multiple steps to cover wide welds.
 This combination can become a problem with very small and thin pipes.
 Unfortunately, we cannot give a number that will work in every situation without being too conservative.

 2. Is the COBRA scanner AUT code compliant?

 A definite "yes "!
 Scanners and instruments are one part of an overall procedure or process, which has been written to comply with the various codes.
 They contain features such as scan speed, encoder capability, instrument linearity, software options, and data recording that make up the equipment portion of the overall process.

 3. Can the COBRA scanner inspect pipe-to-component welds?